susantiyuni/zbmath-open-kg/README.md

 ### 🔧 Prerequisites

+- Python 3.12+
-- Python 3.8+
+- Python libraries: `rdflib`, `SPARQLWrapper`, and others (see requirements.txt)
+- Java 8 or higher (required only if you run Apache Jena libraries outside Docker)
-- Java 8+ (for RDF libraries Apache Jena)
+- Docker (for running RDF triple stores like Apache Jena Fuseki without manual Java setup)
-- RDF triple store.
-Here we use [Apache Jena Fuseki](https://jena.apache.org/documentation/fuseki2/) as example for its simplicity, (example only — production SPARQL endpoint runs on Virtuoso for scalability)
+  - We use [Apache Jena Fuseki](https://jena.apache.org/documentation/fuseki2/) as an example for its simplicity
-- `pip` for Python dependency management
+  - *Note:* Production SPARQL endpoints use Virtuoso for scalability

 ### 🛠️ Data Harvesting